surajiyer28/surajiyer28/README.md

-# Hello, I'm Suraj Iyer 👋
+# Hello, I'm Suraj 👋

 ## About Me
 - 🎓 CS Grad student at Indiana University Bloomington (Expected May 2026)